 Winter brings with it cold winds, wet weather, and expensive heating bills.
-While there is no way to rush winter out of the door, there are ways to winterize your home and keep your family toasty.
+While there is no way to rush winter out of the door, there are ways to winterize your home and keep your family toasty while saving on energy bills.
 The first place to start is by checking your windows.
-If you are not using energy-efficient windows, now is the perfect time to upgrade.
+If you are not using energy-efficient windows, the fall and winter months are the perfect time to upgrade.
 Aside from that, we have several tips that will help you to reduce or prevent heat loss from your windows and save money on energy bills at the same time.

 How To Reduce Heat Loss From Windows